microsoft/nni/docs/en_US/Tutorial/QuickStart.rst

 View trials detail page
 ^^^^^^^^^^^^^^^^^^^^^^^

 We could see best trial metrics and hyper-parameter graph in this page.
-And the table content includes more column when you click the button ``Add/Remove columns``.
+And the table content includes more columns when you click the button ``Add/Remove columns``.

 .. image:: ../../img/webui-img/full-detail.png